 Influenced by European styles and designs from different eras, Southern homes are historically two-story structures, sometimes adorned with dormers.
 They are spacious, formal, grand, and airy, with evenly spaced windows, pillars, brick columns, and balconies that create elegant lines and symmetrical balance.

-Perhaps the most famous Southern plantation is the fictional “Tara” from Gone with the Wind, which was an exterior façade constructed on the lot of RKO Studios.
+Perhaps the most famous Southern plantation is the fictional “Tara” from Gone with the Wind, an exterior façade constructed on the lot of RKO Studios.
 Imagine Scarlett O’Hara sashaying down a grand staircase into a ballroom for a formal event.

 Why The Southern Style is Still Popular Today

 Unlike most architectural styles that went through up and down cycles, the Southern house plan never lost its appeal.
-From the formal and grand to the simple and attractive farmhouses and country homes, the Southern house plan offers something for every taste.
-But, perhaps, the most overwhelming attraction is the comfort, warmth and grace that recalled a distant but glorious age in American history.
+The Southern house plan offers something for every taste, from the formal and grand to the simple and attractive farmhouses and country homes.
+Perhaps, the most overwhelming attraction is the comfort, warmth, and grace that recalled a distant but glorious age in American history.

 Who can resist a home where you can kick off your shoes and live the ultimate Southern experience?
 You can capture the spirit of the South and satisfy your inner Scarlett or Skeeter, whether you choose a plantation, Georgian, country, or farmhouse design.